brook-slagle/hugo_brook_slagle/content/posts/Madison-Food-Joints.md

 #### Now here are all of the food places worth their snuff:
 *Chains*
 - McDonalds (cheapest food in town while using the app, have to leave it in here)
-- Dairy Queen (ice cream c'mon)
+- Dairy Queen (ice cream, c'mon)
-- Hot Stuff Pizza (can't beat the 2pm chicken and pizza)
+- Hot Stuff Pizza (can't beat the 2am chicken and pizza)
 - Caseys (best "normal" pizza)

 *Local*